Post Secondary Opportunities

 Board of Directors

-Recently Harrison County Lifelong Learning began partnering with the Harrison County Economic Development Corporation in an effort to become a "Work-Ready" community.
+Recently Harrison County Lifelong Learning began partnering with the Harrison County Economic Development Corporation in an effort to become a Work Ready Community.
 The initiative, developed by ACT, will help match the workforce with the needs of the local industry.
 There are currently 39 employers in Harrison County that recognize the ACT WorkKeys National Career Readiness Certificate.

 From The Corydon Democrat, October 24, 2017,

 The Harrison County Economic Development Corp. hopes Harrison County becomes a "work ready" community in the near future.

 "It's the perfect fit," Tom Fields, the EDC's director of communication and business expansion, said of Harrison County and the program.
 "It'll help people find jobs, and it'll help employers find qualified employees."